genya0407/rbmark/README.md

 ## Install

 ```
-apt install gnuplot # When you use numo-gnuplot in your workflow markdown
+sudo apt install gnuplot # When you use numo-gnuplot with rubydown

+sudo apt install python3-pip # When you use charty with rubydown
+sudo python3 -m pip install -U pip matplotlib # When you use charty with rubydown

 gem install rubydown
 ```